 Step 3.
 Select Output Format to Download Spotify Library

-After adding the Spotify Music to download, select an output format from the "Convert all files to" format menu.
-Or you can directly go to "Preferences" and change the "Format", "SampleRate", and "Bitrate" before starting to download them offline.
+After adding Spotify songs, select an output format from the "Convert all files to" format menu.
+Or you can directly go to "Setting" > "Preferences" to change the "Format", "SampleRate", and "Bitrate" before starting to download them offline.

 Step 4.
 Start Downloading Spotify Library Offline